iBalloonist/docker-s3-BUCKET/homework2.md

 cancer, [Wang et al.
 (2019)](https://doi.org/10.1001/jamadermatol.2019.2335).

-1. If a test has sensitivity = 80% and specificity 80%
+1. If a test has sensitivity = 80% and specificity 80% and the
+   prevalence of the disease is 9/100,000, what is the positive predictive value (aka "precision") of the test?

+2. Suppose sensitivity = specificity.
+What would they have to be to